michellekoeth/wacvst/README.txt

   Change the uniqeID entry in Contents/Resources/config.plist.
 Insure that each individual vs. has a different uniqueID.

+[The wacvst.vst folder has a compiled version, and the wacvst folder is the source code]

 Install wacvst:

 Move the configured wacvst  to ~/Library/Audio/Plug-Ins/VST/ or